LuckyRW/ModernAlgAOL/README.md

 NOTE:
 Currently case-sensitive and cannot change the name of the elements (also, use ALL CAPS for elements).
+This application will automatically detect the ones and zeros of a given ring.
+However,
 It isn't possible yet to automatically assign an element as the identity element of such group, or in short to assign the ones and zeros of the ring.
 A scroll bar exists at the side and the bottom of the application in the case of extremely large tables, although admittedly it doesn't stand out much.